Baldie-dev/JanusLM/README.md

 ## Key Features

-- This framework can be applied on any model.
+- Compatible with any open-source model.
-- PEFT (LoRA) for analysis process on request / response pairs.
+- PEFT (LoRA) fine-tuned for analysis creation of request/response pairs.
-- Posibility to swap LoRA matrices for different analysis types.
+- Supports swapping LoRA matrices to target different analysis types.
-- Fully trained Classification head (Multi-Layer Perceptron) for classification tasks.
+- Includes a fully trained classification head (Multi-Layer Perceptron) for false-positive evaluation.
-- Designed to be locally hosted on user device.
+- Optimized for local deployment on the user's device.

 ## Training

-*Note: Final Training data has been omited from the repository.*
+*Note: Training data has been omited from the repository.*

-Training data has been prepared by manually crafting pairs of insecure HTTP responses (misconfigured HTTP headers) and their clones with properly configures headers.
+The training data was manually prepared by crafting pairs of insecure HTTP responses featuring misconfigured headers and their counterparts with properly configured headers.
+This should help model understand the main differences between false and true positive.

 Data has been prepared in following format:
 ```json